Ebon2/Enigma/README.md

   enigma --decrypt --file cipher.txt --output plain.txt
   ```

-Data files search order for barrels/modifiers:
+Data files search order for rotors:
-1) Relative: ../bin/{barrels_BIN, modifiers_BIN}
+1) Relative to executable run dir: ../bin/rotors_BIN
-2) User: $HOME/.local/share/enigma/{barrels_BIN, modifiers_BIN}
+2) User: $HOME/.local/share/enigma/rotors_BIN
-3) System: /usr/local/share/enigma/{barrels_BIN, modifiers_BIN}
+3) System: /usr/local/share/enigma/rotors_BIN

-Notes below describe the algorithmic behavior.
-The encrypted output will include three characters at the end
-representing the barrel positions used for encryption.

-## Configuration

-The barrel settings can be configured in the defines.h file:

-- BARREL_A: First rotor position (1–26)
-- BARREL_B: Second rotor position (1–26)
-- BARREL_C: Third rotor position (1–26)

-All barrel values must be between 1 and 26 to represent valid letter shifts.
+Output format and keys:
+- On encryption, the output always starts with a two-letter level tag:
+  - LOW -> "LW"
+  - HIGH -> "HW"
+  - EXTREME -> "EX"
+- Immediately after the level tag, three A–Z letters (the rotor keys) are written before the actual encrypted text of the first block.
+- For LOW: keys are written once at the beginning of the file.
+- For HIGH: keys are written at the start of each line (before the line’s ciphertext).
+- For EXTREME: keys are written at the start of each whitespace-delimited block (before that block’s ciphertext).

+Processing rules (from the current code):
+- Input is converted to uppercase; non-alphabetic characters (spaces, punctuation, digits, newlines) pass through unchanged in position and value.
+- Alphabetic characters are transformed by traversing three rotors, then a reflector, and then the inverse path back through the rotors.
+Between stages, per-rotor random shifts (modifiers) are applied.

+## Behavior details (as implemented)

+- Security level is selected at runtime with -l 1|2|3, not at compile time.
+- Rotor modifiers are random for each run/block using OpenSSL RAND_bytes(); they are not configured via constants.
+- Paragraph mode (-p):
+  - Creates a temporary input file with the provided text.
+  - Prints the resulting ciphertext/plaintext to stdout after processing.
+  - Removes the temporary input file afterwards.
+- --no-output-file:
+  - The program still writes to an output file during processing, but removes it at the end of the run.
+Combine with -p to only print to stdout without keeping a file.

 ## How It Works

-1. Input text is converted to uppercase
+1. Input text is converted to uppercase.
-2. Each character passes through:
+2. Each alphabetic character is processed by:
-    - Barrel A encryption and rotation
-    - Barrel B encryption and rotation
-    - Barrel C encryption and rotation
+   - Forward pass through three rotors (substitution via rotors_BIN definitions),
+   - Inter-rotor shifting using three random modifiers (1–26),
-    - Reflector
+   - Reflection (fixed mapping),
-    - Reverse path through all barrels
+   - Reverse pass back through the rotors and inverse shifts.
-3. The final output includes the barrel positions as validation keys
+3. Non-alphabetic characters are copied unchanged.
+4. The output begins with the level tag (LW/HW/EX) and, depending on level, prepends three key letters to the start of the file (LOW), each line (HIGH), or each whitespace-delimited block (EXTREME).